Skip to main content

 The specter of nuclear threats and confrontation has hung over the war in Ukraine since its start.
 Shortly before the invasion, Putin reminded the world that his country was “ one of the most powerful nuclear states,” and he put its nuclear forces on high alert shortly after.
 His nuclear rhetoric has ramped up and toned down at various points since.

 More than 2½ years into the fighting, Russia is making slow but continuing gains in Ukraine’s east.
-Ukraine has repeatedly struck Russian territory with missiles and drones and embarrassed Moscow with an audacious incursion by troops in a border region last month.
+Ukraine has repeatedly struck Russian territory with missiles and drones and embarrassed Moscow with a surprise incursion by its troops last month that made significant gains in a border region.

 Meanwhile, Brazil and China have been floating a peace plan that entails holding a peace conference with both Ukraine and Russia and not expanding the battlefield or otherwise escalating fighting.
 Chinese and Brazilian diplomats have been promoting the plan during the assembly and attracted a dozen other nations, mostly in Africa or Latin America, to join a group of “friends for peace” in Ukraine.